KxSystems/docs/docs/wp/parse-trees.md

 ### `eval` and `value`

 `eval` can be thought of as the dual to `parse`.
-The following holds for all valid q statements put into a string.
+The following holds for all valid q statements (without side effects) put into a string.
 (Recall that `value` executes the command inside a string.)

 ```q
 //a tautology (for all valid q expressions str)